-The importance of overlapping CPU and GPU work is quantified in Figure 8 for the case of LU factorization in double precision (the dgetrf routine).
-The blue curve is the performance of dgetrf without CPU and GPU work overlap.
+The importance of overlapping CPU and GPU work is quantified in Figure 8 for the case of LU factorization in double precision (the DGETRF routine).
+The blue curve is the performance of DGETRF without CPU and GPU work overlap.
 It achieves up to 195 Gflop/s.
-The red curve is the performance of dgetrf with overlapping CPU and GPU work, using clflush.
-It achieves up to 280 Gflop/s, i.e., getting about $1.4\times$ speedup.
+The red curve is the performance of DGETRF with overlapping CPU and GPU work, using clflush.
+It achieves up to 280 Gflop/s, i.e., getting about $1.4 \times$ speedup.

-Figure 8: Advanced performance optimizations of dgetrf in clMAGMA.
+Figure 8: Advanced performance optimizations of DGETRF in clMAGMA.

-Figure 8 also shows the effect of further optimizations, and in particular the techniques of using two queues to overlap CPU-GPU communications with GPU computation (from the previous subsection), and using pinned memory to get higher transfer throughput between CPU and GPU.
-Putting all these optimizations together, the performance of dgetrf is shown by the purple curve.
-It achieves up to 326 Gflop/s, which is almost $1.6\times$ speedup compared to the original version without any optimizations.
+Figure 8 also shows the effect of further optimizations, and, in particular, the technique of using two queues to overlap CPU-GPU communications with GPU computation (from the previous subsection), and using pinned memory to get higher transfer throughput between the CPU and GPU.
+Putting all these optimizations together, the performance of dgetrf is shown with the purple curve.
+It achieves up to 326 Gflop/s, which is almost a 60% speedup compared to the original version without any optimizations.